Senecio: Planting and Care

 • Then, in October, protect your young plants from frost under a cold frame

-• Plant out the following spring
+• Plant them out the following spring

-Senecio, Dusty Miller, Groundsel, planting growing care
+Senecio, Dusty Miller, planting, growing, care

-Senecio, Dusty Miller, Groundsel, planting growing care
+Senecio, Dusty Miller, planting, growing, care

-Senecio mandraliscae, Delosperma, Stachys byzantina, Dianthus and Sedum rubrotinctum
+Senecio mandraliscae, Delosperma, Stachys byzantina, Dianthus, and Sedum rubrotinctum

 Useful resources